 Old vines are another of those tools that have not only put South African Chenin Blanc on the map, but the industry in general.
 Yes, the rest of the world has many more vines that are older than those found locally.
 This however, from the OVP itself: "In all the winelands of the world, old vines get proudly mentioned on labels, in many languages.
 Such is the value everywhere accorded to old vineyards and the wines they produce.
 But only in one country, South Africa, is it possible for that claim to be certified by the regulatory authority."

-It was just last year that the Certified Heritage Vineyards seal was launched, allowing members of the Old Vine Project (OVP) to attach it to bottles of wine made from vineyards of 35 years or older, together with the planting date.
+It was in 2018 that the Certified Heritage Vineyards seal was launched, allowing members of the Old Vine Project (OVP) to attach it to bottles of wine made from vineyards of 35 years or older, together with the planting date.

 In South Africa, the majority of Chenin Blanc vineyards is older than 20 years with the oldest as far as can be ascertained still growing in Stellenbosch.